nikkimoteva/unDecided/README.md

 **What will users be able to do with this data?**

-Visualize data (Just a table)
+- Visualize data (Just a table)

-See a job and its progress
+- See a job and its progress

-View the previously uploaded data
+- View the previously uploaded data

 **What is some additional functionality you can add/remove based on time constraints?**

-Tutorial page to demo the use of the application
+- Tutorial page to demo the use of the application

-Fancy data visualization
+- Fancy data visualization

-Other types of data such as JSON and XML (Right now, only supports CSV)
+- Other types of data such as JSON and XML (Right now, only supports CSV)

 **3-5 minimal requirements (will definitely complete)**

-Opening page (UI, responsive)
+- Opening page (UI, responsive)

-Menu (Hamburger menu, UI)
+- Menu (Hamburger menu, UI)

-Input CSV, output model
+- Input CSV, output model

-Job tracking
+- Job tracking

-Accounts
+- Accounts

 **3-7 "standard" requirements (will most likely complete)**

-Account UI appearing on mainpage

-Database storing accounts

-Security
+- Security

-Account page
+- Account page

-Hamburger menu for history/job status tracking
+- Hamburger menu for history/job status tracking

-Table visualization
+- Table visualization

-View previously uploaded data (depending on accounts, can be per browser session or per user)
+- View previously uploaded data (depending on accounts, can be per browser session or per user)

-Job tracking visualization/notification
+- Job tracking visualization/notification

 **2-3 stretch requirements (plan to complete at least 1!)**

-Take as input images, text, etc.
+- Take as input images, text, etc.

-Take as input other types of tabular data
+- Take as input other types of tabular data

-Fancy data visualization
+- Fancy data visualization

 **Pick 2 of your minimal requirements and break each of them down into ~2-5 smaller tasks!**